 Senate takes up tax reform: Here's what the plan looks like

-Republicans only have two votes to spare in the Senate, where they hold a 52-to-48 edge.
-Vice President Mike Pence would break the tie, if needed.
+Tax reform has now won Senate approval, passed in a 51-49 vote shortly before 2 a.m.
+ET Saturday.

+U.S. Bob Corker, R-Tenn., was the only Republican to join the Democrats in opposing the proposal -- which now must be reconciled with the House version before advancing to President Donald Trump's desk.

-However, multiple Republicans remain uncommitted to the bill, citing concerns with tax breaks for businesses or a potential increase in the federal deficit.
+Initially, multiple Republicans were uncommitted to the bill, citing concerns with tax breaks for businesses or a potential increase in the federal deficit.

-As it stands now, the Senate’s tax overhaul plan is slightly different from that of the House’s version.
-The two chambers would need to come together on a unified piece of legislation to advance to President Trump’s desk.
+But enough of those skeptics within the GOP were won over to win passage -- in a victory for both Senate Majority Leader Mitch McConnell, R-Ky., and President Donald Trump.

 Here’s a look at what the Senate’s tax plan would do.